-CISCO Academy
+Cisco Academy

 AUS hosts a Cisco regional networking academy in the College of Engineering.
-The academy trains students and professionals to design, build and maintain computer networks and prepares them for industry-standard certification.
-For more details see the College of Engineering section in the AUS Undergraduate Catalog or visit www.aus.edu/engr/cisco/.
+The academy trains students and professionals to design, build and maintain computer networks and prepares them for industrystandard certification.
+For more details, see the College of Engineering section of this catalog or visit www.aus.edu/ engr/cisco/.